aninnda/SOEN342_PROJECT/README.md

 ## Documentation
 Finalized documentation, such as Use Case Models, Sequence Diagrams, and Domain Models can be found under [documentation/all-final](https://github.com/aninnda/SOEN342_PROJECT/blob/main/documentation/all-final/).

+> Note: This folder was created right before the submission deadline, but it does not mean that all of the design was done after the implementation.
+It's simply an aggregation of all our documentation in one play.
 If you wish to view documentation created by iteration, see subfolders under [documentation](https://github.com/aninnda/SOEN342_PROJECT/blob/main/documentation/all-final/).

 ## Running instructions